 Want more?
-Pinterest is currently testing new camera search technology so you can shop online for products you discover offline too.
-Soon all you'll have to do is snap a photo of any object in the real world and get related recommendations on Pinterest.
+Pinterest is currently testing new camera search technology so you can shop online for products you discover offline, too.
+Soon, all you'll have to do is snap a photo of any object in the real world and get related recommendations on Pinterest.
 Don't you just love technology?

 Who said Google was the only search engine?
-Pinterest isn't just about pretty visuals, it's also a great resource for interesting articles and information from finance to packing tips, nutrition, even parenting advice.
+Pinterest isn't just about pretty visuals; it's also a great resource for interesting articles and information, from finance to packing tips, nutrition—even parenting advice.
 This is especially helpful with questions that have more than one answer.
-For example, simply typing in pancakes not only delivers thousands of recipes, but the guided search feature provides other options that might interest you and to help you narrow down your search from healthy to easy.
+For example, simply typing in "pancakes" not only delivers thousands of recipes, but the guided search feature provides other options that might interest you and to help you narrow down your search—from healthy to easy.

-Looking to upgrade your kitchen but don't know where to start?
+Looking to upgrade your kitchen, but don't know where to start?
 Look up the current interior style or items from the room you already own to discover new ways you can hit the refresh button.

 First up: How-to Pins.
 Whenever you find an interesting project or idea on Pinterest, you’ll also see a snapshot of the steps right below the image.
-Just tap the “Try it yourself” on How-to Pins and you’ll see step-by-step instructions to make a recipe, try a project, fitness routine or a new hair or beauty look.
-From how to make easy, cheesy pull-apart pizza bread to DIY calligraphy envelopes, just click or tap on any of the steps to get the full instructions and a list of supplies, without ever leaving Pinterest.
+Just tap “Try it yourself” on How-to Pins and you’ll see step-by-step instructions to make a recipe, or try a project, fitness routine or a new hair or beauty look.
+From how to make easy, cheesy pull-apart pizza bread to DIY calligraphy envelopes, just click or tap on any of the steps to get the full instructions and a list of supplies without ever leaving Pinterest.